zenobo/Untune.io/README.md

 Untune uses the airbnb react linter, which runs on npm run dev.

 ## Tests
 Untune uses Jest and React-Testing-Library to test redux connected components.
 Tests can be found inside the components folder, eg body.test.js.
-Redux data is imported from __mocks__ and mocked using a static state.
+Redux data is imported from __mocks__ as a static state.
 Whenever the app's state is changed, it will also need to seperately be updated here.

 #### Run the test watcher
 ```